47z1Lu7h/47z1lu7h.github.io/_pages/teaching.md

 ---
-layout:
+layout: page
 permalink: /teaching/
-title:
+# title:
-description: # Materials for courses you taught.
+# description: # Materials for courses you taught.
 Replace this text with your description.
 nav: true
 nav_order: 6
 ---